-Adam Bandt was born in Adelaide in 1972 and grew up in Perth.
-He gained degrees in Arts and Law from Murdoch University before moving to Melbourne, where he completed his PhD at Monash University.
-His PhD thesis looked at the recent trend of governments suspending basic human rights in areas such as migration, workplace relations and criminal law.
+Adam Bandt was born in Adelaide in 1972 but grew up in Perth.
+He gained degrees in Arts and Law from Murdoch University before moving to Melbourne, where he eventually studied for his PhD at Monash University.

 Adam worked as a solicitor and later a partner in the industrial relations unit at Slater & Gordon from 1997-2008, where he led cases on behalf of the Textiles Workers Union and Electrical Trades Union.
 From 2008-10 he worked as a barrister.